-Type number 1 Radioactive rock S © CLEAPSS 2019 Description Supplied as a set, for example by Philip Harris or Griffin & George.
-These usually contain thorium or uranium minerals.
-Typical radioactive minerals offered by educational suppliers are allanite, autunite, davidite, monazite, phosphuranylite, uraninite and torbenite.
-The school's geography or geology department may also keep rocks of this type, sometimes collected in the field by enthusiasts.
-The RPS (Schools) may wish to ensure that the control measures described here are applied equally to these.
-Use To demonstrate that natural rocks contain radioactive minerals.
-A rock should be regarded as radioactive if the count rate at the surface is more than 50% above the background count.
-Original activity Varies, but can be up to 8.5 k Bq g -1 .
-Radionuclide Thorium-232: 1.4 x 10 10 years Uranium in rocks also compri s and/or uranium-238: 4.5 x 10 9 years and ses about 0.7% uranium-235. decay chains.
+Type number 1 Radioactive rock is . © CLEAPSS 2019 Description Supplied as a set, for example by Philip George.
+These usually contain thorium of Typical radioactive minerals offered by eare allanite, autunite, davidite, monazite, uraninite and torbenite.
+The school's geography or geology departocks of this type, sometimes collected in enthusiasts.
+The RPS (Schools) may wis control measures described here are approximately and the school of the school o or uranium minerals. ducational suppliers phosphuranylite, artment may also keep the field by to ensure that the Use ocks contain radioactive minerals.
+A rock stitle the surface is more than 50% above the l should be regarded as Original activity Varies, but can be up to 8.5 k :Bq g -1 .
+Radionuclide Thorium-232: 1.4 x 10 year: Uranium in rocks also compri s and/or uranium-238: 4.5 x 10 years and ses about 0.7% uranium-235. decay chains.
 Main radiations α, β, γ Hazard External irradiation of the body, including possibly more sensitive organs such as the eyes.
 Internal irradiation of the body due to rock fragments being inhaled, absorbed through the skin or through wounds, or swallowed.
 Radon gas in the decay chain can cause contamination of surroundings.
 Thorium and uranium compounds are also toxic.
 Risk assessment The external dose rates and risks of loose material are significant, but the risks are low with the control measures in place.
 Control measures Purchase radioactive rocks from educational suppliers.
-Only keep small samples - as a rough guide no more than 10 cm 3 each sample - and keep in a sealed plastic bag or other sealed transparent container when using them to avoid the spread of contamination.
+Only keep small samples - as a rough guide no more than 10 cm each sample - and keep in a sealed plastic bag or other sealed transparent container when using them to avoid the spread of contamination.
 Avoid much larger samples.
 Always follow the Standard Operating Procedures for the use of radioactive sources.
 Radioactive rocks should be treated in the same way as other radioactive sources.
 During use The rocks should not be touched with the hands.
 They are best left in their transparent containers.
 Beware of loose contamination.
 Inspection Annually or after use by students.
 A rock should be checked for damage and any chips or fragments disposed of.
 Forceps or disposable gloves should be used to handle rocks.
 Take care to avoid chipping the rock with the forceps.
 Handling time with gloves should be kept short.
 Leak test of source Not required.
 Contamination check of container Annually or if damage to the rock is suspected.
 The container should be cleaned if necessary.
-Storage and labelling Radioactive rocks are best stored in sturdy, transparent plastic bags or containers with secure lids.
-A plastic bag is better if the rock is friable (crumbly).
-The containers should be labelled with a radioactive warning sign and the name of the rock, and kept in the steel store cabinet or a locked display cupboard. ust be kept in a locked cabinet at least 500 unt rate at the viewing position must be sin Spill or drop Wear a lab coat and disposable gloves.
+Storage and labelling lids.
+A plastic bag is better if t ored in sturdy, transparent plastic bags or the rock is friable (crumbly).
+The containers on and the name of the rock, and kept in th s should be labelled oust be kept in a locked cabinet at least 500 unt rate at the viewing position must be sin Spill or drop Wear a lab coat and disposable gloves.
 If a rock is dropped, check the area where it fell for contamination, and decontaminate it if necessary.
 See section 9.2.
-Availability Available from Philip Harris and other suppliers.
-Standard School Holding No limit, other than what is just stified for curriculum use.
+Availability Available from Philip Harris a nd other suppliers.
+Standard School Holding No limit, other than what is ju stified for curriculum use.